 A firm that provides opportunities for financial and personal advancement has a better image in the employment market.
-People prefer to work for an enterprise because of the opportunity for development, and sympathetic outlook.
+People prefer to work for an enterprise because of the opportunity for development, and a sympathetic outlook.
 This helps in attracting qualified personnel and simplifies the staffing function.

 3. Facilitates Change:

-Effective motivation helps to overcome resistance to change and negative attitude on the part of employees like the restriction of output.
+Effective motivation helps to overcome resistance to change and a negative attitude on the part of employees like the restriction of output.
 Satisfied workers take interest in new organizational goals and are more receptive to changes that management wants to introduce in order to improve the efficiency of operations.

 4. Human Relations:

-Effective motivation creates job satisfaction which results in cordial relations between employer and employees.
+Effective motivation creates job satisfaction which results in cordial relations between employers and employees.
 Industrial disputes, labor absenteeism, and turnover are reduced with consequent benefits.
 Motivation helps to solve the central problem of management, i.e., effective use of human resources.
 Without motivation, the workers may not put their best efforts and may seek satisfaction of their needs outside the organization.

 The success of any organization depends upon the optimum utilization of resources.
 The utilization of physical resources depends upon the ability to work and the willingness to work of the employees.
 In practice, the ability is not the problem but necessary will to work is lacking.
 Motivation is the main tool for building such a will.
 It is for this reason that Rensis Likert said, “Motivation is the core of management.”
 It is the key to management in action.